-How to Perform an Audio Advance
+How to Insert an Audio Advance

-In this case, the audio transition will be advanced compared to the video transition.
+Inserting an audio advance consists of advancing the beginning of the audio transition compared to the video transition.
 The Start on Cut and End on Cut are not taken into account in these editing actions.